OnStarPrograms/CheatingGoFish/README.md

 __Except Something is Horribly Wrong__ _(Hint*: Look at how many times you are losing)_

 Try Figuring the problem out!
+Do not call ANY OF THESE FUNCTIONS
+The program does this automatically
 > __Specs__
 ```diff
 - write the class in player.py